 3. What is the nature and extent of the work done to the property?

 3a.
-The work that has been completed did this result in a reconstruction, replacement or renewal of the asset?
+Did the work completed result in a reconstruction, replacement or renewal of the asset?

 Another common undertaking within rental properties is refreshing the kitchen or bathroom space.
 In the case of the kitchen, this forms part of the building so a refresh to this is not going to result in a substantial change to the whole property.
 The tiling of the bathroom and reinstall of a shower unit form part of the building and again in isolation are not a substantial change to the whole asset.
 But complete the bathroom, kitchen bench and kitchen wall at the same time ...... and it is possible you have changed the character or the nature, and the scale of the work done may constitute that it is an improvement.
 See the next step for further clarification on this.